Nike-Inc/signal_analog/README.md

 # Signal Analog

-A troposphere-like library for building and composing SignalFx SignalFlow programs into Charts, Dashboards, and Detectors.
+A troposphere-like library for managing SignalFx Charts, Dashboards, and Detectors.

-The rest of this document assumes familiarity with the SignalFx API, SignalFlow language, and Chart/Dashboard models.

-For more information about the above concepts consult the [upstream documentation][signalflow].
+For more thorough coverage on the above concepts consult the [upstream documentation][signalflow].

 If you're looking for pre-built dashboards for existing application frameworks